Customer Reviews

 Noise

-I live in a two-story wood-frame house with garage below the bedrooms.
+I live in a two-story wood-frame house with a garage below the bedrooms.
 I would not run either of these at night because I would hear them upstairs.
-I do run the Lot-o all day and don't notice it upstairs, but the noise of the UV-10 would be disagreeable in some parts of the house.
-At our warehouse we run the Lot-o and barely notice.
+I do run the Lot-O all day and don't notice it upstairs, but the noise of the UV-10 would be disagreeable in some parts of the house.
+At our warehouse we run the Lot-O and barely notice it.
 The UV-10 is noticeable and disagreeable if you have to work near it.

 Check out our UV vibratory tumbler guide to learn a couple of tricks to reduce the noise level of Thumler's UV-10 tumbler.